-Tulane students may not join a fraternity or sorority during their first semester of enrollment.
-We believe it is important for students to have the opportunity to adjust to campus life – both academically and socially – before deciding whether to join a Greek organization.
-Deferring the process of bid extension and acceptance until the spring semester also students the time to determine which fraternity is the best fit for them.
+A bid is an invitation to join an organization.
+Tulane students may not join a fraternity or sorority until they’ve earned 12-credit hours, approved by Tulane.
+We believe it is important for students to adjust to college life before deciding whether to join a Greek organization.
+Deferring the process of bid extension and acceptance until this time allows the students to truly find the right fit.

 In January the IFC fraternities host a final week of recruitment events.
 Monday through Thursday, each fraternity hosts its own invitation-only events in the afternoons and evenings.
-On Friday, January 25, students come to LBC 203 between 12 p.m. and 3 p.m. to see if any fraternities have issued them a bid.
+On Friday, January 24, students come to LBC (room TBD) between 12 p.m. and 3 p.m. to see if any fraternities have issued them a bid.

 Online registration is required to participate in IFC Recruitment.
 Remember that to join a fraternity you must be a full-time, degree-seeking student at Tulane with at least 12 credit hours and a 2.5 cumulative GPA.
 You may not be on disciplinary probation or deferred suspension.
 Interested students must also complete the Potential New Member Education Series.